Welcome to Reception

-During daily phonics sessions, children are taught to read and write in one of three groups.
+During daily whole class phonics sessions, children are taught to read and write.

 After learning to write their name, children will have the opportunity to develop their word skills and are given daily opportunities to write for a variety of purposes.

-At Lakey Lane, we use Jolly Phonics as a fun and child centred approach to teaching reading and writing.
-There are 42 letter sounds to learn, each with an action.
-The letter sounds will be split into seven different groups.
+At Lakey Lane, we use 'Little Wandle Letters and Sounds Revised' as a fun and child centred approach to teaching reading and writing.
+In Reception, children are taught phase 2-4.

 We also run a series of parent workshops where you can come along and find out how to support your child in key skills such as reading, writing and phonics.

 Our daily Maths sessions, which also take place in small groups, are planned to incorporate areas such as number, counting, shape and pattern.

 Children are encouraged to use what they have learnt in their play based learning activities, such as using money in the shop or making patterns in pictures.

 Starting in Reception children learn to subitise, this is the ability to instantly recognise a number of objects, for example the number of dots on a die without counting.
 Children learn to instantly recognise small amounts and use this knowledge to then recognise six dots, as they break this down into two groups of three, which when combined gives us six.
 Subitising is an essential part of developing number sense, which is relating numbers to actual items or groups of items.
 Through play and structured activities, children will learn to match a numeral to an amount so they develop an understanding of the meaning of number. click here for a short video on subitising.